VIC.GOV.AU | Policy and Advisory Library

 • Meeting protocols

-• Holding remote school council meetings
+• Holding virtual or hybrid school council meetings

 • Special and first school council meeting after the poll